Birmingham–Southern College

-Birmingham–Southern College (BSC) is a private college in Birmingham, Alabama.
-Founded in 1856, the college is affiliated with the United Methodist Church and is accredited by the Southern Association of Colleges and Schools (SACS).
-More than 1300 students from 33 states and 16 foreign countries attend the college.
+Birmingham–Southern College (BSC) was a private liberal arts college in Birmingham, Alabama.
+Founded in 1856, the college was affiliated with the United Methodist Church and was accredited by the Southern Association of Colleges and Schools (SACS).
+The college's student body was approximately 975 students when it closed at the end of the 2023–24 school year after years of financial trouble.

 History

-Birmingham–Southern College is the result of a merger of Southern University, founded in Greensboro, Alabama, in 1856, with Birmingham College, opened in 1898 in Birmingham, Alabama.
+Birmingham–Southern College was the result of a 1918 merger of Southern University, founded in Greensboro, Alabama in 1856, with Birmingham College, opened in 1898 in Birmingham, Alabama.
 These two institutions were consolidated on May 30, 1918, under the name of Birmingham–Southern College.
 Phi Beta Kappa recognized Birmingham–Southern in 1937, establishing the Alabama Beta chapter.
-Only ten percent of the nation's institutions of higher education shelter Phi Beta Kappa chapters, and Birmingham–Southern College is one of only three sheltering institutions in the state of Alabama.